 - U.S. Department of Health and Human Services.
 Office of the Surgeon General.
 The Surgeon General’s Call to Action to Support Breastfeeding.
 2011.
 Accessed March 20, 2022.

-Lactation professionals, experts and advocates are actively discussing ways to promote diversity, inclusion and equity in promoting and supporting infant human milk feeding.
+Lactation professionals, experts and advocates are actively discussing ways to promote diversity, inclusion, and equity in promoting and supporting infant human milk feeding.
 There is no consensus on the best way to change language or terminology.
 The appropriate use of gender- or sex-based language differs by the purpose, context, or audience, and whether one is discussing research findings, making recommendations about a population, or providing one-on-one counseling with a patient or client.

 At the time of this study, the term "breastfeeding" was used.
-However, when reviewing materials on this webpage, this term should be viewed as encompassing all forms of lactation, including chestfeeding, to recognize diversity in gender and gender identity and recent changes in language to support diversity and inclusion."
+However, when reviewing materials on this webpage, this term should be viewed as encompassing all forms of lactation, including chestfeeding, to recognize diversity in gender and gender identity and recent changes in language to support diversity and inclusion.

-The goal of this study was to better understand breastfeeding disparities in New York State and how to address them.
+The goal of this study was to better understand breastfeeding disparities in New York and how to address them.

-The purpose of this study was to understand breastfeeding disparities by conducting a qualitative study using virtual key informant interviews (45 respondents) and an online survey (253 respondents) of New York State breastfeeding experts from all 5 regions of the state who directly work with the communities most at risk of experiencing breastfeeding disparities and to capture expertise and recommendations from national breastfeeding experts.
+The purpose of this study was to understand breastfeeding disparities by conducting a qualitative study using virtual key informant interviews (45 respondents) and an online survey (253 respondents) of New York breastfeeding experts from all 5 regions of the state who directly work with the communities most at risk of experiencing breastfeeding disparities and to capture expertise and recommendations from national breastfeeding experts.

 This study was conducted in 2021 by the University at Albany School of Public Health in collaboration with the New York State Department of Health’s (NYSDOH) Bureau of Community Chronic Disease Prevention and Division of Chronic Disease Prevention.
+These findings will inform the NYSDOH in developing a larger report to identify barriers to breastfeeding and strategies to increase breastfeeding rates and reduce disparities.

 - barriers to successful breastfeeding